vaibbavisk20/deploy_lamp_vm_azure/README.md

 # Deploy LAMP VM on Azure
-An action to deploy a LAMP stack VM to Azure
+An action to deploy a LAMP stack VM to Azure using Bitnami Image